mjhorvath/ToEE-d20-Inspector/README.md

 # ToEE d20 Inspector

 This was intended to become a tool to automatically level up or level down enemies in the video game _The Temple of Elemental Evil_ by Troika Games.
 I got pretty far into development, but quit when I encountered a roadblock WRT "backtracking" through a  character's upgrade history and determining the correct number of skill points based on the character's ability scores.
-Since a character can gain points in intelligence, the number of skill points he or she receives upon level up can also change.
+Since a character can gain points in intelligence over time, the number of skill points he or she receives upon level up can also change.
 Since I did not have a reliable source of knowlegable testers to draw upon, "backtracking" in this manner was the only way for me to know I got the math right.
 Sadly, I never was able to figure a way out of this conundrum.

 # Running the program